keithballinger/.conductor/conductor.md

 ### 3.3 Generate Project Plan (Automated + Approval)
 1.  **State Your Goal:** After `architecture.md` is approved, announce that you will now generate the project plan.
 2.  **Analyze Documents:** Read the final, user-approved `user_guide.md` and `architecture.md`.
 3.  **Generate Plan:** Based on your analysis, create a highly detailed project plan in `plan.md`.
-The plan must include a hierarchical structure of phases, tasks, and sub-tasks using markdown checklists (`[ ]`).
+The plan must include a hierarchical structure of phases and tasks. **CRITICAL:** The structure of the tasks must adhere to the principles outlined in the selected workflow file.
+For example, if the workflow specifies Test-Driven Development, each feature task must be broken down into a "Write Tests" sub-task followed by an "Implement Feature" sub-task.
 4.  **Request Approval:** Present the generated plan to the user for review and approval.
 5.  **Write File:** Once the user approves the content, write it to the `.conductor/plan.md` file.
 5. Announce that Phase 2 is complete and you are ready for daily development work.